canonical/test_observer/README.md

 Terraform tracks its state with a .tfstate file which is created as a result of running `terraform apply` -- for production purposes this will be stored in an S3-like bucket remotely, and for local development purposes it sits in the `terraform` directory aftery you have done a `terraform apply`).

 After all is up, you can run `juju switch test-observer-development` to use the development juju model.
-Then `juju status --relations` should give you output to the direction of the following (the acme-operator only there if `TF_VAR_cloudflare_acme` was passed in):
+Then `juju status --relations` should give you output to the direction of the following:

 ```bash
 $ juju status --relations